sauloperez/dotfiles/README.md

 ```

 ### Neovim

-For Neovim to work with all its configured plugins install Vim-plug is installed via the `setup` script as explained in https://github.com/junegunn/vim-plug
+For Neovim to work with all its configured plugins install Vim-plug is installed via the `setup` script as explained in https://github.com/junegunn/vim-plug.

+To install the plugins listed in `vimrc` either run `:PluginInstall` from neovim or install them from the command line with: `nvim +PluginInstall +qall`

 Stay Updated
 ------------